UK temporarily closes embassy in Tehran

 It comes after Sir Keir Starmer earlier said Britain was working with allies on further sanctions against the regime.

+The British embassy in Tehran has been temporarily closed and will operate remotely amid a brutal crackdown on anti-government protesters in Iran.

+It comes after Sir Keir Starmer earlier announced the UK was working with allies on further sanctions against the country’s regime as he condemned the “sickening repression and murder” of demonstrators.

-Thousands of of anti-government demonstrators have reportedly been killed in the country in recent weeks.
+Thousands of of protesters have reportedly been killed in the country in recent weeks, and Iranian officials have signalled that executions lie ahead for detained suspects.

 A UK Government spokesperson said on Wednesday: “We have temporarily closed the British Embassy in Tehran, this will now operate remotely.